NicheWorks

 Codex Product Shipping Playbooks

-A repository-first workflow guide for Codex that helps structure software changes from repo intake and spec delta through implementation planning, acceptance, pre-ship checks, release notes, diff review, and post-ship retrospectives.
+A repository-first workflow guide for Codex-assisted software changes.
+It helps organize repo intake, spec delta, implementation planning, acceptance, pre-ship checks, release notes, diff review, and retrospectives.

 Current status